mod-cpp/pacman/test/exercises/11_exercises.md

 #### Using CLion

-* When opening the project in CLion use the CMake preset for your platform - see popup in the lower right hand corner
+* When opening the project in CLion use the CMake preset for your platform - see popup in the lower right-hand corner
 * Unselect the "Debug" profile
 * Select for example the preset profile called "windows-build" if you are on Windows
 * Enable it by checking the checkbox "Enable profile"
 * Click "Apply" and "OK"
 * (If CLion created a `cmake-build-debug` folder you can safely delete it, we will be using the `build` directory)

 ## [Exercise 111][1]

 ### Enable a test and make it green

 * Catch2 : [Special Tags][3]